itpp-labs/pos-addons/pos_order_cancel/README.rst

  POS Order Cancel
 ==================

-The module allows to add a reason on canceling kitchen order.
-The reason will be added to cancelation receipt.
+The module allows to add a reason on canceling order or orderline in POS.

 Besides,

 * On canceling user can click on predefined Reason and specify custom one
 * Canceled order is saved at database
-* TODO Canceled order line is save at database
+* Canceled order line is save at database

 Credits
 =======